blackpuppy/CakeBlog/README.md

 - ReportManager
 - how to use vagrant to setup an development environment
 - how to use cookie: set in one page, and read from another
 - how to use CakeHelper?
+My CakeHelper demo is not successful.

 Reference
 - [Cookbook 2.x > Tutorials & Examples](http://book.cakephp.org/2.0/en/tutorials-and-examples.html)